 You’ll be tested on your vocabulary, fluency, and overall communication skills.
 And unlike the TOEFL where you talk to a computer, you talk to a real person here who is scoring you.
 This does put a lot of pressure and if you underestimate the test, you’ll have a hard time acing it.

 Just because the IELTS exam feels more natural and intuitive doesn’t mean you don’t have to prepare for it.
 It’s always a good idea to join an online community and learn more about the ins and outs of the test prep process.
-Practice test yourself by timing and simulating the exam conditions.
+Practice test yourself by the timing and simulating the exam conditions.
 This will give you more confidence and you won’t stutter on the exam day that way.

 If you’re looking for the best IELTS course in India, you can try out our online prep courses.